 4. Bring it Together: Stir the mussels into the sauce.
 Drain the spaghetti and add it with a spoonful of pasta water.
 Toss for 2 minutes, add the mussels in shells, and serve spaghetti with mussels immediately.

-Use a Fine Mesh Sieve: I always strain the mussel cooking liquid to keep out any grit; it makes the sauce smooth and clean-tasting.
+Use a Fine Mesh Sieve: Always strain the mussel cooking liquid to remove any grit; this keeps the sauce clean and smooth.

-Don't Overcook the Mussels: I take them off the heat as soon as they open; any longer and they can turn rubbery.
+Don't Overcook the Mussels: Remove them as soon as they open; cooking longer can make them tough.

-Serve Right Away: Spaghetti with mussels is best eaten immediately, so the spaghetti stays coated in the sauce.
+Serve Immediately: This pasta with mussels is best eaten right away so the spaghetti stays glossy and well coated.

 Recipe